BI 3223 Worldviews, Lipscomb University

 - Wachtel admits that such institutional biases exist and need correction, but thinks that calling all of these problems by the loaded term racism allows whites to dismiss the charges because they are not intentional acts of hatred.
 “The rhetoric of institutional racism … leads people to focus on personal attitudes in a way that obscures the institutional dimension” (31-34).

 Unintentional systemic discrimination occurs when people working within the system do not recognize unfair practices.
 A person is not a racist just because he does not see these institutional biases.
 Wachtel sees institutional bias as the result of indifference rather than race hatred.
-Do we truly care about others who are not like ourselves?
 Do we care enough to take the time to study and understand the complex problems?
 (37)

 - For many years, sentencing was more severe for users of crack cocaine (who are more often black) than of powder cocaine (more often white) (Brown 60).
 Under former guidelines someone with 5 grams of crack cocaine would receive a mandatory minimum sentence of five years, the same as someone possessing 500 grams of powdered cocaine.
 Congress addressed this disparity in 2010 with the Fair Sentencing Act, reducing the discrepancy from 100:1 to 18:1 (still a significant difference).